 San Diego & Mexican Food

-San Diego probably boasts the best Mexican Food in the country and it’s available 24 hours a day on almost every corner.
+Ok, nothing beats mexican food in Mexico, but San Diego probably boasts the best Mexican Food in the USA.
+And, it’s available 24 hours a day on almost every corner.
 You will find Taco Tuesday signs all over the city and this is the perfect opportunity to try out cheap and delicious tacos!

 San Diego & Traffic